Photographic Inspiration

 From down under

-Samantha said on January 26th, 2010 at 11:46 am
+January 26, 2010 at 11:46 AM

 Lisa – just discovered your blog, and love love love this post — it was really inspiring, especially as I have recently launched my photography business.
 I will definitely be frequenting and gaining inspiration from you, your photographs and your blog more often!
 Thanks so much for sharing!